mattunderscorechampion/tcProxy/README.md

 Implementation
 ==============

-There are six separate modules.
-An I/O API module, an I/O implementation module, a proxy implementation module, a command line interface  argument parsing module, a command line interface module, a graphical user interface module.
+There are severn separate modules.
+An I/O API module, an I/O implementation module, a proxy implementation module, a command line interface  argument parsing module, a command line interface module, a graphical user interface module and an examples module.

 The TCP proxy uses Java NIO.
 The socket reads and writes do not block, accepting new connections still block.
 There is a separate thread for accepting connections, reading and writing data.
 Data read from a socket is placed on a queue